mathematica-mpr/design-d3-training/design-series/materials/Week 2/Slides/slides.md

 ### When should they be used?

-* When you have a piece of information or a message that you want to communicate to the user/reader/client
+* When you have a piece of information or a message that you want to communicate to the audience
 * To explain the results of an analysis or study
 * In support of an argument
 * When the user may not have deep prior knowledge of the data